 - Student Name and Address excluded from web and printed directories (including Deans List)

 - Student Name and degree information excluded from all commencement programs and dean’s lists and award listings

 - Verification of enrollment, graduation, or degrees awarded will not be provided to third parties, including potential employers.

 To mark part or all of your record confidential, you may do so via the Registrar’s office by calling 615-771-7821.
 You may choose to mark all or a portion of your record confidential.
 Confidentiality designations remain in effect until you remove or request removal including after graduation or discontinuation of enrollment at Williamson College.

 Williamson College will keep within the student’s education record a list of individuals or organizations that have requested or obtained a specific student’s education record and their specific interest in that record.

 MISSING Person Contact: Student(s) may denote a specific third party as emergency contact as primary in cases of missing person(s).
 In case of such an emergency, the university will first contact the missing person designee before any alternate emergency contact(s).
 To designate your Missing Person Contact(s), contact the Registrar’s office.

-Reporting FERPA Complaints: If you wish to report a concern regarding exposure of your personally identifiable information without your permission, please contact the Registrar, Karen Hudson; phone (615) 771-7821.
+Reporting FERPA Complaints: If you wish to report a concern regarding exposure of your personally identifiable information without your permission, please contact the Registrar, phone (615) 771-7821.
 A complaint must be submitted within 180 days of any alleged violation.
 Please specify the violation that occurred.
 You may also file a complaint with the U.S. Department of Education: Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington DC 20202-5901.